mzazon/awesome-cloud-projects/aws/real-time-analytics-kinesis-data-streams/real-time-analytics-kinesis-data-streams.md

 4. **Build a multi-consumer architecture** with different Lambda functions processing the same stream for various use cases like real-time dashboards, ML model inference, and fraud detection.

-5. **Add cross-region replication** by implementing stream replication to a secondary region for disaster recovery and global data distribution scenarios.
+5. **Add cross-region replication** by implementing stream replication to a secondary region for disaster recovery and global data distribution scenarios using Kinesis Cross-Region Replication.

 ## Infrastructure Code